sanower786/HybridContrastiveTrollDetection/README.md

 This repository contains the official implementation of the research paper:

-> **“Hybrid Contrastive Learning with Psycholinguistic Augmentation for Robust Troll Detection”**
+> **“Hybrid Contrastive classification with text derived Psycholinguistic feature for Troll Detection”**
 > *Author: Sanower Alam, et al.*
-> *Submitted to: Pattern Analysis and Applications (PAA), Springer, Special Issue on Cognitive Robustness in AI Systems*

 Online trolling undermines healthy online discourse and presents major challenges for automated moderation.
-This work introduces a **Hybrid Contrastive–Classification Framework** that combines contextual language embeddings, psycholinguistic and behavioral features, and dual-loss optimization to enhance robustness and calibration in troll detection systems.
+This work introduces a **Hybrid Contrastive–Classification Framework** that combines contextual language embeddings, text-derived psycholinguistic features, and dual-loss optimization to enhance robustness and calibration in troll detection systems.

 The framework achieves:
 - **Accuracy:** 97.0%